iainjreid/drowsy/ROADMAP.md

 - [Complete] Typescript compatability, and declaration of types.
 - Add proper test coverage, and enable reporting.
+- Improve the documentation in the README to outline the core functionality.

 ### Features

+- Add optional internal rate limiting for outgoing HTTP requests.
 - [Complete] Allow users to use mainstream HTTP clients like Request, Superagent, etc.